-\subsect{`Bicrossproduct-type' basis}
+\subsection{``Bicrossproduct-type" basis}

 So far, most of the applications of the $\kappa$-Poincar\'e algebra have been developed by working in the so called bicrossproduct basis~\cite{Majid:1994cy,LukNR}, in which the Lorentz sector has non-deformed commutation rules.
-Thus it is natural to inquiry which is the non-zero curvature counterpart of such a basis.
-This question can be achieved by means of the $\k$-generalization of the invertible non-linear map introduced for $\kappa$-Poincar\'e in~\cite{Majid:1994cy}: \be
+Thus it is natural to wonder about the existence of a non-zero curvature counterpart of such a basis.
+This can be achieved by means of the $\k$-generalization of the invertible non-linear map introduced for $\kappa$-Poincar\'e in~\cite{Majid:1994cy}: \be